A traumatic accident or injury often means that recovery doesn’t just involve knitting bones and tissue back together.

 He treats people who have sustained traumatic orthopedic injuries, typically immediately after they have happened, but he also sees patients who have had a complication with their healing or an infection relating to their fracture.
 People who’ve been in auto accidents, kids who’ve fallen off monkey bars, those suffering from chronic pain after an injury or accident – they’re all within Hall’s realm of expertise.

 “For a lot of patients, working to overcome trauma involves getting them to stop avoiding what they experienced, to help them intentionally process what they experienced and how that has changed the way they view the world,” Denman said.
 “A lot of times, when somebody endures a trauma, they start avoiding reminders of it.
 For an ortho trauma patient, that could mean avoiding taking care of themselves.”

 In fact, patients often find themselves in a scary place.
 Denman is there to be mentally and emotionally present to help them deal with their fear.
 “Their fear is reasonable,” Denman said.
 “I'm there to walk through that with them.

 “When somebody presents with (post-traumatic stress disorder), they may be having nightmares or not sleeping,” she continued.
 “They tend to be on edge all the time.
 If they were injured in a car accident, they may have anxiety about driving or riding in a car.
 They tend to look depressed.
 Usually when we finish treatment – when they ‘graduate’ – they are back to driving, they are taking care of themselves physically, they're connecting with people and relating with people in ways they want to.”

 Making a connection, building a relationship

 The clinic treats mental health as the priority it is.
-Kauk doesn’t just mention Denman’s name and suggest the patient call her.
+Hall doesn’t just mention Denman’s name and suggest the patient call her.
 He introduces them in person.

 If the patient decides to schedule an appointment, it can happen virtually or in person.